yaraabdullah/Ethika-Chat/QUICKSTART.md

 - **No results found**: Make sure you've run `setup_rag.py` first
 - **Import errors**: Ensure all dependencies are installed: `pip install -r requirements.txt`
-- **OpenAI errors**: Check that your API key is set correctly if using advanced features
+- **Gemini API errors**: Check that your API key is set correctly if using advanced features